 - CanDeal: fixed income trading system, a joint venture between Canada's six largest investment dealer, both an ATS and an investment dealer.
-Offers institutional investors access to government securities and money market instruments - CBID and CBID Institutional: operates as an ATS, it operates two distinct fixed-income marketplaces, retail and institutional - MarketAxess provides market data and a trading platform with access to multi-dealer competitive pricing for a wide range of corporate bonds.
+Offers institutional investors access to government securities and money market instruments - CBID and CBID Institutional: is an ATS, it operates two distinct fixed-income marketplaces, retail and institutional - MarketAxess provides market data and a trading platform with access to multi-dealer competitive pricing for a wide range of corporate bonds.
 It is a member of IIROC and operates in Ontario and Quebec - CanPX: joint venture between several Canadian investment dealers.
-It combines digital feeds from participating dealers to provide a composite display of real-time bid and offer quotations
+It combines digital feeds from participating dealers to provide a composite display of real-time bid and offer quotations for Government of Canada bonds and Treasury bills

-THE CANADIAN REGULATORY ENVIRONMENT
+3. THE CANADIAN REGULATORY ENVIRONMENT